gcash/bchd/bchrpc/README.md

  * no more hand-crafted JSON call objects - all requests and responses are strongly typed and code-generated, with hints available in the IDE.
  * no more dealing with methods, headers, body and low level networking - everything is handled by gRPC.
  * no more second-guessing the meaning of error codes - [gRPC status codes](https://godoc.org/google.golang.org/grpc/codes) are a canonical way of representing issues in APIs.
- * no more one-off server-side request handlers to avoid concurrent connections - gRPC is based on HTTP2, with multiplexes multiple streams over the [same connection](https://hpbn.co/http2/#streams-messages-and-frames).
+ * no more one-off server-side request handlers to avoid concurrent connections - gRPC is based on HTTP2, which multiplexes multiple streams over the [same connection](https://hpbn.co/http2/#streams-messages-and-frames).
  * no more problems streaming data from a server -  gRPC-Web supports both *1:1* RPCs and *1:many* streaming requests.
  * no more data parse errors when rolling out new binaries - [backwards and forwards-compatibility](https://developers.google.com/protocol-buffers/docs/gotutorial#extending-a-protocol-buffer) of requests and responses.